 - The Theory and Practice of Island Research I (IST 6210) is the first of two work-study experiences for all course- and work-study students.
 These experiential courses consist of 35-40 contact hours with island organizations linked to your specialization and supplemental online instruction.
 These project-specific experiences might be at your home location, on PEI or at other sites around the world.

-- Over the next eight months, you will register in another two courses, each delivered using a combination of face-to-face, online and video technology.
+- Over the next eight months, you will register in another two to three courses, each delivered using a combination of face-to-face, online and video technology.

 - The second work-study experience course, Theory and Practice of Island Research II (IST 6220), can be undertaken at the same or a different organization as the first work-study experience.